-- Made to parents of dependent undergraduate students to help pay for the student's education regarless of financial need. - Loan is based on credit history.
-Parents must have a good credit history. - Parents may borrow up to the cost of attendance minus any other aid for which the student qualifies. - Applications must be submitted to the college for certification (processing). - Interest accrues upon disbursement. - Repayment begins immediately after the final disbursement. - Must complete a Master Promissory Note.
+- Made to parents of dependent undergraduate students to help pay for the student's education, regardless of financial need. - · You must complete the FAFSA - Loan is based on credit history.
+Parents must have a good credit history. - Parents may borrow up to the cost of attendance minus any other aid for which the student qualifies. - Applications must be submitted to the college for certification (processing). - · Interest accrues upon disbursement. - Repayment begins immediately after the final disbursement. - Must complete a Master Promissory Note.